mariocervera/Katas-in-cpp/Tennis/Readme.md

 ## Problem statement

-You task is to implement a tennis scoring program.
+Your task is to implement a tennis scoring program.

 Summary of tennis scoring: